sbaudino/movie-finder/README.md

 Mobile and desktop versions are available.

+You can see a live demo at https://movie-finder-lovetoknow.netlify.app/

 ## Tech

 The main purprose here is to write good code, and of course learn.
 You'll find